-Year Ended

-] December 31, 2015 December 31, 2014

-D eclared Paid De eclared l Paid

-\$ 2,454 \$ 2,454 \$ 3,273 \$ 3,273

-74,311 (1) 74,311 (1) , 71,158 (2) 71,158 (2)

-\$ 76,765 \$ 76,765 \$ 74,431 \$ 74,431

-• •
+Year Ended December 3 31, 2016 December 31, 2015 Declared Paid Declared Paid Preferred Stock Series C \$ \$ \$ 2,454 \$ 2,454 Common Stock 84,568 (1) 84,568 (1) 74,311 (2) 74,311 (2) Total \$ 84,568 \$ 84,568 \$ 76,765 \$ 76,765

-(1) Represents \$0.17 per share per month for January through September 2015 and \$0.18 per share per month for October through December 2015.
+(1) Represents \$0.18 per share per month for January through September 2016 and \$0.19 per share per month for October through December 2016.

-(2) Represents \$0.17 per share per month for the twelve months ended December 31, 2014.
+(2) Represents \$0.17 per share per month for January through September 2015 and \$0.18 per share per month for October through December 2015.

-In January 2016, we declared a monthly cash dividend of \$0.18 per share on our common stock for the months of January, February and March 2016 payable on January 29, February 29 and March 31, 2016, respectively, to stockholders of record on January 21, February 19 and March 23, 2016, respectively.
+In January 2017, we declared a monthly cash dividend of \$0.19 per share on our common stock for the months of January, February and March 2017 payable on January 31, February 28 and March 31, 2017, respectively, to stockholders of record on January 23, February 17 and March 23, 2017, respectively.

 Accumulated Other Comprehensive Income.
 During prior years, we had investments in Real Estate Mortgage Investment Conduit (or REMIC) Certificates, and retained the non-investment grade certificates issued in the securitizations.
-During 2005, a loan was paid off in the last remaining REMIC pool which caused the last third party REMIC Certificate holders entitled to any principal payments to be paid off in full.
+During 2005, a loan was paid off in the last remaining REMIC pool which caused the last third party

+REMIC Certificate holders entitled to any principal payments to be paid off in full.
 After this transaction, we became the sole holder of the remaining REMIC Certificates and were therefore entitled to the entire principal outstanding of the loan pool underlying the remaining REMIC Certificates.
 Under the FASB accounting guidance relating to accounting for changes that result in a transferor regaining control of financial assets sold, a Special Purpose Entity (or SPE) may become non-qualified or tainted which generally results in the "repurchase" by the transferor of all the assets sold to and still held by the SPE.
 Since we were the sole REMIC Certificate holder entitled to principal from the underlying loan pool, we had all the risks and were entitled to all the rewards from the underlying loan pool.
 As required by the accounting guidance, the repurchase for the transferred assets was accounted for at fair value.
 The accumulated other comprehensive income balance represents the fair market value adjustment offset by any previously adjusted impairment charge which is amortized to increase interest income over the remaining life of the loans that we repurchased from the REMIC pool.
-At December 31, 2015 and 2014, accumulated other comprehensive income was \$47,000 and \$82,000, respectively.
+At December 31, 2016 and 2015, accumulated other comprehensive income was \$0 and \$47,000, respectively.

 Stock Based Compensation Plans.
 During 2015, we adopted and our shareholders approved the 2015 Equity Participation Plan (or the 2015 Plan) which replaces the 2008 Equity Participation Plan (or the 2008 Plan).
 Under the 2015 Plan, 1,400,000 shares of common stock have been reserved for awards, including nonqualified stock option grants and restricted stock grants to officers, employees, non-employee directors and consultants.
 The terms of the awards granted under the 2015 Plan are set by our compensation committee at its discretion.
-During the twelve months ended December 31, 2015, no stock options or restricted stock were granted under this plan.
+During the twelve months ended December 31, 2016, no stock options were granted under this plan.
+During 2016, 127,087 shares of restricted stock were granted under the 2015 Plan.
+Subsequent to December 31, 2016, we granted 74,760 shares of restricted common stock at \$45.76 per share.
+These shares vest ratably from the grant date over a three-year period.

-Restricted Stock.
-Restricted stock activity for the years ended December 31, 2015 and 2014 was as follows:
+Restricted Stock and performance-based stock units.
+Restricted stock and performance based stock units activity for the years ended December 31, 2016 and 2015 was as follows: